mbari-org/auv-python/WORKFLOW.md

         align with the type of instrument that generated the data.

     calibrate.py
-        Apply calibration coefficients to the raw data.
+        Apply calibration coefficients to the original data.
 The calibrated data are written to a new netCDF file in the missionnetcdfs/<mission>
         directory ending with _cal.nc.
-This step also includes nudging the underwater portions of the navigation positions to the GPS fixes done at the surface.
+This step also includes nudging the underwater portions of the navigation positions to the GPS fixes done at the surface and applying pitch corrections to the sensor depth for those sensors (instruments) for which offset values are specified in SensorInfo.
 Some minimal QC is done in this step, namely removal on non-monotonic times.
 The record variables in the netCDF file have only their original coordinates, namely time associated with them.

     align.py
-        Interpolate corrected coordinate variables to the original sampling intervals for each instrument's record variables.
+        Interpolate corrected lat/lon variables to the original sampling intervals for each instrument's record variables.
 This format is analogous to the .nc4 files produced by the LRAUV unserialize process.
 These are the best files to use for the highest temporal